doctea/drum2musocv/README.md

 Indicates triggers and envelope levels via a 16-LED RGB Neopixel strip using the FastLED library.

-Used in conjunction with USBMidiKlik (https://github.com/TheKikGen/USBMidiKliK) to provide USB MIDI.
+Can be used in conjunction with USBMidiKlik (https://github.com/TheKikGen/USBMidiKliK) to provide USB MIDI, or can use native USB on boards that support it.

-Uses the FortySevenEffects MIDI library https://github.com/FortySevenEffects/arduino_midi_library.
+Uses the FortySevenEffects MIDI library https://github.com/FortySevenEffects/arduino_midi_library (with alternative experimental support for the Adafruit NeoPixel library).

+Now also supports the Seeeduino Cortex M0+ board, presumably also works with Arduino Zero etc.

 Includes a template for FL Studio to make controlling the general and envelope settings easy.